-- 6.1 The Parties will use best efforts to reach consensus by relevant factors to consider and a formula or formulas to allocate resource benefits between the Parties for each type of resource benefit negotiated. - 6.2 A consensus reached under Article 6.1 will be recorded in writing and will be made legally binding on each Party. - 6.3 If the Parties are unable to reach consensus under Article 6.1 on an allocation formula or formulas, then the Parties will make every reasonable effort to develop further understandings and agreements to resolve such an impasse in a manner that enables those Parties who wish to proceed with the Project to do so.
+- 6.1 The Parties will use best efforts to reach consensus by relevant factors to consider and a formula or formulas to allocate resource benefits between the Parties for each type of resource benefit negotiated. - 6.2 If the Parties are unable to reach consensus under Article 6.1 on an allocation formula or formulas, then the Parties will make every reasonable effort to develop further understandings and agreements to resolve such an impasse in a manner that enables those Parties who wish to proceed with the Project to do so.